PiBrewing/craftbeerpi4-documentation/master/development.md

 class OneWire(CBPiSensor):
 ```

+If you want to add multiple properties, you need to separate them with a `,`.
 If you don't want to add properties for your sensor leave the @ parameters empty:

 ```
 @parameters([])